planetbeing/xpwn/README.markdown

 This utility is merely an implementation of Pwnage, which is the work of roxfan, Turbo, wizdaz, bgm, and pumpkin.
 Those guys are the real heroes.

+Also, the new super-awesome bootrom exploit is courtesy of wizdaz.

+MuscleNerd has put a lot of work into the 3G effort.
+The BootNeuter unlock for first-generation iPhones packaged within is primarily his effort.

+Thanks also go to gray and c1de0x for their RCE efforts. saurik is the author of Cydia, included within. bugout was the lucky guy who did our first 3G tests.

+Thanks to chris for his hardware wisdom, Zf for his French humor, and pytey for the support on the serial stuff.

 XPwn attempts to use all the same data files and patches as PwnageTool to avoid duplication of present and future labor.
 I believe that wizdaz probably put the most sweat into PwnageTool, and the pwnage ramdisk is the work of